hlchenlab/COVID_Dataset_1/README.md

 Each folder possesses the relevant bash / or Rscript and the relevant metadata used in the original analysis of the hamster data.

 Alignment - Performed using STAR (V2.7.2a) (Dobin et al., 2013).
-Index generation was buit using the combined gemeones of Golden Hamster (NCBI ID:GCA_000215625.1) and the SARS-CoV-2 genomes (NCBI ID: NC_045512.2)(https://www.ncbi.nlm.nih.gov/nuccore/1798174254).
-Hamster genome and annotation were downloaded from Ensembl (version 100) (ftp://ftp.ensembl.org/pub/release-100/gtf/mesocricetus_auratus).
+Index generation was buit using the combined gemeones of Golden Hamster (NCBI ID:GCA_000215625.1) and the SARS-CoV-2 genomes (NCBI ID: NC_045512.2)(https://www.ncbi.nlm.nih.gov/nuccore/1798174254 for fasta file).
+Hamster (Mesocricetus auratus) genome and annotation were downloaded from Ensembl (version 100) (ftp://ftp.ensembl.org/pub/release-100/).
+A gtf file based on the NC_045512.2 entry has been included in this directory.

 Differential Expression - DESeq2 (Love et al., 2014) was used.
 R code for volcano plots and PCA plots is also included.